ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 RSA key itself for a given certificate expires.
 RSA keys however never expire - after all they are just three numbers.
 Only the certificate containing the public key can expire and only the certificate can be revoked.
-Keys "expire" or are "revoked" when there are no valid certificates using them left and you decide to throw them away and stop using them.
+Keys "expire" or are "revoked" as soon as there are no more valid certificates using the public key, and you threw away the keys and stopped using them altogether.

 ## What does the TLS certificate contain?